PaddyMcGlone/codemcglone.github.io/_posts/2019-08-27-Dependency-Inversion-Principle.markdown

 title:  "Dependency Inversion Principle [DIP]"
 date:   2019-08-27 18:00:00 +0000
 ---
-## Dependency Inversion Principle - The theory

-Ok the Dependency Inversion Prinicple - what is it, why is it important, what does it look like in code.
+Ok another principle, this time the Dependency Inversion Prinicple - what is it, why is it important, what does it look like in code.
 Lets get stuck in !

 ### Part One